Trauma, PTSD, & Complex PTSD (c-PTSD)

 • Chronic pain

 Complex Post Traumatic Stress Disorder (C-PTSD) is a psychological reaction to multiple, prolonged traumatic events over the course of many months or years.
-Most people who develop C-PTSD have experienced prolonged childhood trauma, though some adults can also develop C-PTSD.
+Most people who develop C-PTSD have experienced prolonged childhood trauma, invalidation or neglect, though some adults can also develop C-PTSD.
 When children experience repeated trauma as their brains are still developing, they learn messages about themselves in relation to their caregivers that result in beliefs such as “I am not safe” or “I am bad” or “I am unlovable.”
-They can develop significant attachment issues and have difficulty with trust and intimacy in relationships.
-Scientific evidence also points to a link between chronic and acute health conditions and adverse childhood traumatic experiences.
+This leads to the development significant attachment issues and difficulty with trust and intimacy in relationships.
+Scientific evidence also points to a link between chronic and acute health conditions and adverse childhood traumatic experiences (ACES).

-I am trained in treating PTSD and Complex PTSD through EMDR and Internal Family Systems.
+I am trained in treating PTSD and Complex PTSD through EMDR and Internal Family Systems as well as other somatic approaches.
 I also teach trauma survivors skills for keeping themselves safe using DBT and the Seeking Safety protocol.